Back

 This is a picture of a right circular cylinder with a radius of 4.25 meters and a height of 7.5 meters.

-We are finding the volume of a water tower with a radius of 4.25 meters and a height of 7.5 meters, so we can use the formula for the volume of a right cylinder:
+You are finding the volume of a water tower with a radius of 4.25 meters and a height of 7.5 meters, so you can use the formula for the volume of a right cylinder:

 \(\text{Volume} = {\text{π}} {\text{ r}}^{2}{\text{h}}\)

-The first thing we need to do is substitute or replace ‘r’ with 4.25 m and ‘h’ with 7.5 m
+The first thing to do is substitute or replace ‘r’ with 4.25 m and ‘h’ with 7.5 m

 \(\text{Volume} = {\text{π}}(4.25\:{\text{m}}){^{2}}(7.5\:{\text{m}})\)